top of page

 The O’Neill Literary Office will send every applicant a status notification email on a rolling basis between early March and late May.
 Please know that we endeavor to respond to all inquiries and applications in a timely fashion.
 You can expect any communication about the status of your application to arrive via email directly from the O’Neill literary office.

-In addition to your developmental workshop, the National Playwrights Conference requests that participating writers stay in residence for the entirety of the month-long Conference.
-We welcome you to use this time however you see fit.
-Many playwrights continue to reflect and revise their play while others begin new projects, and others still use this time to recharge.
+For instance, many playwrights continue to reflect and revise their play, while others begin new projects, and still others use this time to recharge.
 Playwrights in residence are welcome to attend the rehearsals, readings, and presentations of their peers' work, as well as their own: we’ve found that one of the most valuable elements of an O’Neill summer is its strong community of fellow writers, artists, and theater-makers, which endures long after the summer conferences have drawn to a close.

 Do you accept work from international writers?